-PLS 324 American Political Parties and Elections
+PLS 324 American Political Parties and Elections Credit, 3 sem. hrs.

-Prerequisite: PLS 201, or HIS 211 and 212.
+Prerequisite: PLS 101, PLS 201, or HIS 211 and 212.
 May be counted toward a major or minor in History.

 This course presents the history of the political parties of the United States and a study of practical politics.